 Cardinal Financial overview

 Cardinal Financial, also doing business as Sebonic Financial, is a national mortgage lender with both online capabilities and more than 115 locations for borrowers.
 It offers conventional loans, jumbo loans, refinancing and government-sponsored FHA, USDA and VA loans, and provides mortgages in all 50 states and Washington, D.C.
 Along with these products, the lender offers disaster relief home financing, construction loans, manufactured home loans and tiny and container home loans.
 To speed up the process for borrowers, Cardinal Financial offers prequalifications and preapprovals and its proprietary technology, Octane, guides you through an efficient, streamlined home loan process, from displaying loan options (including closing costs) to loan status and more.
 Borrowers can also e-sign using the platform.
-Borrowers have closed in as few as seven days, according to the lender's website, with the average closing taking 30 days.
+Borrowers have closed in as few as seven days, but the average closing takes roughly 30 to 35 days.
 Founded in 1987, Cardinal Financial is headquartered in Charlotte, North Carolina.

 Borrowers across the U.S. looking for either standard or specialized loan products or down payment assistance

 - Rate-and-term and cash-out refinancing

 - Manufactured home, tiny home and container home loans

 Cardinal Financial does not provide lender fee information online.